 In addition to these new features, the Mercedes-Benz A220 can be equipped with a host of safety and convenience features such as blind spot sensors, LED headlamps, Active parking assist, 360 camera, heated steering wheel, ambient lighting, wireless charging, and so on.
 So on the gadgets front, it definitely can be optioned like a more expensive Mercedes-Benz.

 Interior Design – The interior design is very similar to that of other Mercedes-Benz vehicles.
 The dual information screens span from the driver’s side to the center console with LED accented vents underneath.
 The panoramic roof allows for a lot of natural light to bathe the cabin during the day with an ambient lighting system doing the same at night.
-For the most part materials are of good quality except for the seats.
+Materials though are not the best quality with cheap feeling plastics on the lower portions of the cabin.
 This particular demo vehicle did not have the Sport seats with leather as the A250 had and unfortunately the “Artico leather-like” upholstery as Mercedes calls it, feels very fake and cheap.

-With a starting price of $34,990 CAD ($32,800 USD), or $36,990 CAD ($34,800 USD) for this 4MATIC version, the 2020 Mercedes-Benz A220 is a stepping stone into the luxury car brand for the masses.
+With a starting price of $37,300 CAD ($35,650 USD) for this 4MATIC version, the 2020 Mercedes-Benz A220 is a stepping stone into the luxury car brand for the masses.
 It drives as a Mercedes should and looks like one too inside and out.
 However it can also be optioned like a Mercedes.
-While it may start at a reasonable $35,000 CAD, it will end up costing just over $51,000 CAD ($48,000 USD) with all options ticked off and that number does not include accessories or service packages or fees & taxes.
+While it may start at a reasonable $37,000 CAD, it will end up costing just over $55,000 CAD ($50,600 USD) with all options ticked off and that number does not include accessories or service packages or fees & taxes.
 That is a lot of money for a compact sedan.
-If it were my car, I’d personally go for just the Premium package, heated steering wheel, and leather seats for just over $42,000 CAD ($37,970 USD).
-That is a more reasonable price for someone looking to enter the luxury car brand market.
+If it were my money, I’d personally go for just the Premium package, heated steering wheel, and leather seats for just over $42,000 CAD ($37,970 USD).
+Or I would seriously consider the all-new Mazda 3 Turbo AWD for the same starting price as this A220.

 Thank you to Mercedes-Benz Canada for providing the vehicle. www.Mercedes-Benz.ca